material-motion/material-motion/specifications/plans/ChangeAnchorPoint.md

 }
 ```

 `newAnchorPoint` should be relative to the target's dimensions.
-E.g. an anchor point of 0,0 means the top-left corner of the target should be the new anchor point.
+E.g. an anchor point of 0,0 means the corner of the target should be the new anchor point.

 ## Performer considerations